CTXT: Staff and contributors CTXT's honorary president is the philosopher and linguist Noam Chomsky. The director of CTXT is Miguel Mora, who for 22 years worked as the Lisbon, Rome and Paris correspondent at El País. In 2010 Mora was awarded the prize of the European Parliament for the best reporting on the integration of minorities, and in 2014 he was awarded the April 8 Prize of the Institute of Roma Culture.

-The deputy directors of CTXT are Vanesa Jiménez, former director of La Información and former deputy director of Elpais.com, and Mónica Andrade, who is also the CEO of Revista Contexto S.L., the publisher of CTXT.
+The deputy directors of CTXT are Vanesa Jiménez, former director of La Información and former deputy director of El País, and Mónica Andrade, who is also the CEO of Revista Contexto S.L., the publisher of CTXT.

-Members of the editorial board come from a variety of backgrounds and include the journalists Soledad Gallego-Díaz, Jesús Ceberio, Concita De Gregorio, Kostas Vaxevanis, Joaquín Estefanía and Giancarlo Santalmassi, the actor Aitana Sánchez Gijón, the social scientist Ignacio Sánchez-Cuenca, the filmmaker José Luis Cuerda, the art critic Hans Ulrich Obrist, the artists Miguel Barceló and Alberto Reguera and the French sociologist Éric Fassin.
+Members of the editorial board come from a variety of backgrounds and include the journalists Soledad Gallego-Díaz, Jesús Ceberio, Concita De Gregorio, Kostas Vaxevanis, Joaquín Estefanía and Giancarlo Santalmassi, the actor Aitana Sánchez-Gijón, the social scientist Ignacio Sánchez-Cuenca, the filmmaker José Luis Cuerda, the art critic Hans Ulrich Obrist, the artists Miguel Barceló and Alberto Reguera and the French sociologist Éric Fassin.